SA Department for Health and Wellbeing Human Research Ethics Committee

-There are currently five Human Research Ethics Committees (HRECs) within the South Australian public health system.
-For human research committees in South Australia that fall outside the public health system, refer to the National Health and Medical Research Council website.
+There are currently four Human Research Ethics Committees (HRECs) within the South Australian public health system.
+For human research ethics committees in South Australia that fall outside the public health system, refer to the National Health and Medical Research Council website.

 Information on the application process, including contact details, is available on the individual HRECs websites listed below.

 Researchers should apply to the most relevant Human Research Ethics Committee (HREC) for their study.
 Generally this is the HREC that is associated with the institution where the research is to be conducted, however it can also include where the Principal Investigator is located, the type of research and the specialties of the HREC.

 If unsure, please contact a relevant Executive Officer and discuss the matter with them.

 The SA Department for Health and Wellbeing Human Research Ethics Committee (HREC) receives and examines research and evaluation proposals initiated or conducted by SA Health staff and/or external researchers seeking access to SA Health data and/or clients.

 The CALHN Human Research Ethics Committee considers proposals for human research to be undertaken at or under the auspices of Central Adelaide Local Health Network (CALHN).

 The Southern Adelaide Clinical Human Research Ethics Committee (SAC HREC) is a joint committee of Southern Adelaide Local Health Network and Flinders University.
 The SAC HREC reviews: